ManuelePasini/slides-markdown/slides/dolap_2024_slides.md

 - CSPs offer *different service categorizations* that can hardly be mapped together
 - Evolution of cloud ecosystems is fast and *it is difficult to keep up with the pace*
 - Third parties can publish their own services on marketplaces (e.g., AWS Marketplace)
-- Simply *selecting "all" engines is not viable* due to cost and management reasons

 :::: {.columns}
 ::: {.column width="50%"}